ChrickeR/chricker.github.io/_posts/assignments/2023-09-11-first_principle.md

 First Principles Thinking is a potent tool for catalyzing creative problem-solving and innovation.
 By daring to question the status quo, dissecting problems into their core truths, and exploring fresh solutions, we can transcend the confines of conventional thinking.
 Whether you're a seasoned professional, an aspiring innovator, or simply inquisitive, the might of First Principles Thinking can embolden you to unlock creativity and reimagine solutions across diverse domains.
 It's a mindset that encourages us to envision "automobiles" instead of settling for "faster horses" and empowers us to tread uncharted paths of innovation, much like Jan Boklöv did with the revolutionary V-style in ski jumping.

 If you've already read the preceding post about Business Capabilities and now have a firm grasp of "What we do," perhaps your next logical step is to apply First-principle.
 This involves defining the problem, breaking it down into its fundamental components, questioning existing assumptions, and seeking innovative alternatives.

-Having this mindset is crucial within the domain of digital transformation.